surdu/selector-to-tag/README.md

  - **Block-level elements** - If "Expand block tags to multiple lines" is checked, these tags will count as block tags. *(Default: address, article, aside, audio, blockquote, canvas, dd, div, dl, fieldset, figcaption, figure, footer, form, h1, h2, h3, h4, h5, h6, header, hgroup, hr, main, nav, noscript, ol, output, p, pre, section, table, tfoot, ul, video)*

-## Supported selectors

-For now the following selectors
- - tag
- - \#id
- - .class
+##Support

-If you have any sugestions for other selectors or sugestions in general, please submit an issue.
+If you have any sugestions for other selectors or sugestions in general, please submit an issue on GitHub.